-The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the year ending December 31, 2018, subject to stockholder ratification.
+The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the year ending December 31, 2020, subject to stockholder ratification.
 Although ratification is not required by the Bylaws or otherwise, the Board is submitting the selection of PwC to our stockholders for ratification because we value our stockholders' views on the Company's independent registered public accounting firm.
 If our stockholders fail to ratify the selection, it will be considered as notice to the Board and the Audit Committee to consider the selection of a different firm.
 Even if the selection is ratified, the Audit Committee, in its discretion, may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company.

 As part of its engagement process and in order to assure continuing auditor independence, the Audit Committee periodically considers whether there should be a rotation of the Company's independent registered public accounting firm.
 In determining whether to reappoint the independent auditor, the Audit Committee considers the independent auditor's qualifications, its independence and the length of time the firm has been engaged, in addition to considering the quality of the work performed by the independent auditor and an assessment of the past performance of both the lead audit partner and PwC.
-PwC has served as the Company's independent registered public accounting firm since the IPO, and prior to the IPO, when the Company was a subsidiary of CBS.
-PwC rotates its lead audit engagement partner every five years, at which time, the Audit Committee interviews proposed candidates and selects the lead audit engagement partner.
+PwC has served as the Company's independent registered public accounting firm since and prior to the IPO.
+PwC rotates its lead audit engagement partner every five years, at which time, the Audit Committee interviews candidates and selects the lead audit engagement partner.
+A new lead audit engagement partner has been selected for the year ending December 31, 2020.
 The Audit Committee believes that there are significant benefits to having an independent registered public accounting firm with an extensive history with the Company, including the operational and cost efficiencies of using a firm with institutional knowledge of the Company's business, operations, accounting policies, financial systems and internal control framework.

-Representatives of PwC are expected to be present at the Annual Meeting and will be given an opportunity to make a statement if they desire to do so.
-They will also be available to respond to questions at the Annual Meeting.
+Representatives of PwC are expected to be present at the Annual Meeting via webcast and will be given an opportunity to make a statement if they desire to do so.
+They will also be available to respond to guestions at the Annual Meeting.